scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 **Backwards Compatible** means that a newer library version can be used in an environment where an older version is expected.
 When talking about binary and source compatibility, this is the common and implied direction.

 **Forwards Compatible** means that an older library can be used in an environment where a newer version is expected.
-Forward compatibility is generally not upheld for userland libraries.
-It is only important in situations where an older version of a library is commonly used at runtime against code that is compiled with newer versions. (for example, [Scala's standard library](http://docs.scala-lang.org/overviews/core/binary-compatibility-of-scala-releases.html))
+Forward compatibility is generally not upheld for libraries.

 Let's look at an example where library `A v1.0.0` is compiled with library `C v1.1.0`.

 ![Forwards and Backwards Compatibility]({{ site.baseurl }}/resources/images/library-author-guide/fowards_backwards_compatibility.png){: style="width: 65%; margin: auto; display: block"}

-`C v1.1.0 ` is **Forwards Binary Compatible** with `v1.0.0` if we can use `v1.0.0`'s JAR at runtime instead of `v1.1.0`'s JAR without any binary compatibility errors.
+`C v1.1.0 ` is **Forwards Binary Compatible** with `v1.0.0` if we can use `v1.0.0`'s JAR at runtime instead of `v1.1.0`'s JAR without any linkage errors.

-`C v1.2.0 ` is **Backwards Binary Compatible** with `v1.1.0` if we can use `v1.2.0`'s JAR at runtime instead of `v1.1.0`'s JAR without any binary compatibility errors.
+`C v1.2.0 ` is **Backwards Binary Compatible** with `v1.1.0` if we can use `v1.2.0`'s JAR at runtime instead of `v1.1.0`'s JAR without any linkage errors.

 ## Why binary compatibility matters

-Binary Compatibility matters because breaking binary compatibility have bad consequences on the ecosystem around the software.
+Binary Compatibility matters because breaking binary compatibility has bad consequences on the ecosystem around the software.

 * End users have to update versions transitively in all their dependency tree such that they are binary compatible.
 This process is time-consuming and error-prone, and it can change the semantics of end program.
 * Library authors need to update their library dependencies to avoid "falling behind" and causing dependency hell for their users.
 Frequent binary breakages increase the effort required to maintain libraries.